hyperfocAIs/Attend/README.md

 Attend is under early and active development, there are likely bugs, and features will be added and improved frequently.

+## Your computer

+- Copy the repo
+- Setup a virtual environment
+- `pip install -r requirements.txt`
+- Rename attend_config-example.yaml to attend_config.yaml
+    - Edit attend_config.yaml to use the APIs/models you want.
+(See the next section for instructions on setting up local models)
+- Run `python main.py`.

 ## AI models

 Attend requires API access to: TTS, STT, a text only LLM, and a vision LLM.
 You can use the same model for the last two if you want, but may want to use a different model for the text only LLM if the vision LLM isn't good for dialogue or driving Attend's agentic features.